darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 -   The _black and white points_ are at the left and right edges of the graph, respectively; their final linear output values can be controlled by the _target black_ and _target white_ sliders (see _advanced curve parameters_).
 -   the _pivot_ is the point around which the curve is built, indicated by a dot.
 By default, it maps mid-gray to mid-gray.
 You may move this point to match your main subject using the provided picker.
 -   _toe and shoulder starting points_: These define where the curve transitions from a linear section to the compressed toe (shadows) and shoulder (highlights).
 By default, they are set to the pivot point.

-show curve
-: Expands or collapses the plot of the curve.
-It is recommended to expand this section while getting familiar with the curve, or when investigating issues like loss of detail or curve "inversion" (documented under _toe power / shoulder power_).

 ### advanced curve parameters